redhauser/redhauser/README.md

 - 👋 Hi, I’m @redhauser
-- 👀 I’m interested in life
+- 👀 I’m interested in making games, art, and music!
-- 🌱 I’m currently learning, yes
+- 🌱 I’m currently learning C++, C#, re-learning JS, HTML, CSS.
+Looking forward in the future to learn Java, Bash, and to expand my knowledge.
-- 💞️ I’m looking to collaborate on something idk
+- 💞️ I’m looking to collaborate on projects surrounding games!
+I aspire to become a game developer, and any experience to improve my skills is appreciated.
-- 📫 How to reach me: i'm not sure.
+- 📫 How to reach me: Consider commenting on my git repositories.

 <!---
 redhauser/redhauser is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.